nsarno/spamgun-app/README.md

-# parrot-app
+# SpamGun
-React frontend to use parrot web service
+React frontend to use SpamGun web service